-Definition: What is meant by a lifting installation
+Definition: What is meant by a lifting installation?

 A lifting installation is a technical system for vertical or horizontal movement as well as for holding loads.
 It typically consists of a load-bearing system (e.g., gantry, beam, spreader), a hoisting device (e.g., chain hoist, winch, hydraulic jack), load handling attachments and rigging, as well as a control system.
 In the demolition and deconstruction context, lifting installations are used to relieve components of load while they are being separated, split, or crushed.
 As a result, components can be removed in a controlled manner and transferred into defined laydown or transport positions.
+The term also covers temporary, modular arrangements that can be adapted to changing construction states.

 Use and significance in deconstruction and demolition

 Lifting installations increase occupational safety and process quality by guiding loads, minimizing residual stresses, and preventing uncontrolled movements.
 In conjunction with concrete demolition shears, for example, walls, slab panels, or foundation heads are first picked up and held, then separated gently, and finally lowered in a controlled manner.
 With rock and concrete splitters, lifting installations support the workflow by cleanly releasing split blocks or component segments and enabling speedy removal.
+Additional benefits include reduced rework on cut faces, protection of adjacent structures, and improved adherence to dimensional tolerances during partial dismantling.

 Understanding loads: load capacity, load cases, and boundary conditions

 The sizing of a lifting installation is based on the mass, center of gravity, and shape of the load.
 Concrete components have high specific weights; reinforcement, embedded parts, and composites influence real behavior.
 Dynamic effects (starting, setting down, swinging), impacts on edges, and friction at guide points must be considered.
 Key planning parameters include load capacity, safety factors, support and attachment points, clearances for guiding the load, and the condition of the ground for tripods, gantries, or supports.
+Appropriate allowances are made for weather, access, and potential center-of-gravity shifts during separation.

 Interaction with hydraulic demolition tools

 In combination, lifting installations and Darda GmbH tools bring out their strengths: loads are held while tools separate, split, or cut.
 This keeps component movements controlled, cut gaps open in a defined manner, and removal proceeds with minimal disruption.
+Coordinated sequences and clear communication ensure that separating forces and lifting forces complement each other without introducing unintended stresses.

 Working with concrete demolition shears